UPDATE: Pleasanton Police Announce Body Found Matching Description of Missing Jogger Philip Kreycik

 “We’ll treat this case with the upmost investigative integrity,” Kelly continued.
 “His family wants to know how and why this happened, and they deserve those answers.”

-Kelly confirmed that the volunteer came across the human remains in a remote part of the park, well away from any proper hiking or running trails.
+Kelly confirmed that the citizen volunteer came across the human remains in a remote part of the park, well away from any proper hiking or running trails approximately a quarter mile outside of Kreycik’s intended route.

 “It appears from reports I received is that this area is not easy to get to,” said Kelly.
 “It’s not something someone would come across.”